AbeHandler/SpringRA/README.md

 - The research assistant (RA) is expected to work 20 hours per week on the project, following the weekly project plan outlined in this repo.
 - The supervisor is expected to meet weekly with the RA for 30 minutes to provide feedback and assess progress on the project plan.
 - There are 16 folders in the repo under the `weekly` folder corresponding to the 16 weeks of planned work (20 hr/wk).
 - Each of the 16 folders contains a markdown report (`report.md`) listing the deliverables for that week.
-See for example the report for [week 1](https://github.com/AbeHandler/SpringRA/blob/main/weekly/week1/report.md)
+See for example the report for [week 1](https://github.com/AbeHandler/SpringRA/blob/main/weekly/week1/report.md).
 - The supervisor and RA will use the folders to monitor progress.
 The supervisor and RA will fill out the markdown files in each weekly folder as we go.
 - The supervisor is responsible for emailing a copy of the weekly markdown report to the graduate program director (GPD) to provide a progress update.
 - The supervisor expects that the research assistant meets each weekly deliverable on the project.
 - It should be possible to complete the deliverable in 2 full days of work, more or less.
 If it seems like the deliverables are too demanding or not demanding enough, the RA and the supervisor can adjust as needed.
-- Use this repo to store all notes and materials from the collaboration.

 ## Important deadlines and weekly time table
 - The supervisor will review weekly deliverables every **Friday at 5:00 PM**
-- The RA is responsible for submitting all weekly deliverables to this repo
+- The RA is responsible for submitting all weekly deliverables to this repo by **Friday at 5:00 PM**.
 - The RA supervisor will email a copy of the weekly `report.md` to the **Graduate Program Director** by Monday at 5:00 PM.

 ## Project plan